Automatic language translation

 Formal access applications

-A person who lodges an access application has a legally enforceable right to be provided with access to the information requested unless there is an overriding public interest against disclosure of the information.
+A person who lodges a formal access application has a legally enforceable right to access the information sought in the application, unless there is an overriding public interest against disclosure of the information.
 A formal access application will generally be required where the government information requested is:

 Fees and charges

 The application fee for a formal access application that is lodged online must be paid by credit card or debit card.

 The application fee for a formal access application that is lodged by email or post may be paid by:

 Note: Please state that you wish to pay via credit or debit card in your application and a unique link to the online payment portal will be emailed to your designated email address.

 Account: Department of Justice Operating Account